 In order to recover a credit, the student must have taken the class at Ravenna High School and failed the class.
 Students may not use credit recovery to graduate early or to "comp" out of classes.
 Students seeking credit recovery must register with the counseling office prior to taking any courses.
 The student/parent will be responsible for all costs associated with credit retrieval outside of Ravenna Public Schools and including all Summer School classes.
 Any courses taken through an unapproved program/company will not be accepted.
+With the exception of a student's senior year, students are not permitted to take online credit recovery courses during the same school year in which they originally failed the course.

-Ravenna Alternative Virtual School/Full Time Online Instruction
+Ravenna Alternative Virtual School